revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-In a Hadoop cluster a Manager node will be deployed on a reliable hardware with the high configurations, the Slave node's will be deployed on commodity hardware.
-So chance's of data node crashing is more .
-So more frequently you will see admin's remove and add new data node's in a cluster.
+In a Hadoop cluster a Manager node will be deployed on a reliable hardware with the high configurations, and the Slave node's will be deployed on commodity hardware.

 </details>